rayngnpc/lms-scraper-cookies/README.md

 (The "Contributing", "License", and "Contact" sections can remain similar to the previous template, but ensure the Project Link and any contact info are correct for this specific project.)
 **Key Changes and Considerations from your new requirements:**

-1.  **Project Name & Purpose:** Clearly identifies it as an "Auditor & Localizer" for Mercy University.
+1.  **Project Name & Purpose:** Clearly identifies it as an "Auditor & Localizer" for  University.
 2.  **Core Problem Statement:** Added this to give context.
 3.  **Features Section Restructured:** Separated into "Core Functionality" and "Extension Activity Features" to match your problem description.
 Each point is now much more specific.
-4.  **Ethical Use Section Enhanced:** Added specific warnings about Mercy University ToS, Copyright, and FERPA, which are critical for a tool like this in an educational institution.
+4.  **Ethical Use Section Enhanced:** Added specific warnings about  University ToS, Copyright, and FERPA, which are critical for a tool like this in an educational institution.
 5.  **Prerequisites:** Added "API Key for Cyber Reputation Service" and "local repository space."
 6.  **Installation (`requirements.txt` note):** Highlighted the need for document parsing libraries.
 7.  **Configuration (`config.yaml`):** Significantly expanded to include settings for: